jheilema-nerdery/HaliteBot/README.md

 Since the Nerdery competition happened after the main Halite competition was over, there were some questions around using the code released by other competitors within our own games.
 The word arrived from on high: please don't submit somebody else's bot, but feel free to be inspired.
 Nerd's honor.

 My final few versions that I experimented with during the weekend of February 18 were inspired heavily by the ['gold bot'](http://braino.org/thoughts/halite_the_simple_way.html) and Erdman's [third place bot](https://github.com/erdman/erdman-halite-bots/blob/master/README.md).
-Erdman's bot is in Python, while my submission is ruby; that said, I 'borrowed' his logic and weighing algorithms heavily for my final submission.
+Erdman's bot is in Python, while my submission is ruby; that said, I was inspired by his logic and weighing algorithms heavily for my final submission.

 The process of building out this final bot is documented in the `/gold` and `/hungry_v*` directories; the final submission is in the `/jheilema` directory.